Beef up your home security system with the best Arlo cameras

 Best Arlo camera to start with — Arlo Essential

 There are many great Arlo cameras, but the new Arlo Essential features almost everything you need at a low price.
-The Essential is weather-resistant and will work just fine regardless if it's mounted outside or indoors.
-Speaking to its versatility, it has multiple power source options.
+The Essential is weather-resistant and will work just fine regardless of whether it's mounted outside or indoors.
+Speaking of its versatility, it has multiple power source options.
 You can take advantage of the Arlo Solar Panel or plug it in with the included charger.

-As with the case with most of Arlo's cameras, the Essential is a smart camera, meaning it works with Google Assistant, Amazon Alexa, IFTTT, and other smart assistants.
+As with most of Arlo's cameras, the Essential is a smart camera, meaning it works with Google Assistant, Amazon Alexa, IFTTT, and other smart assistants.
 This makes life easy if you need to check on what's going on, and with the two-way microphone system, you can find out why that random person is knocking at your door.

 While Arlo includes three months of Arlo Smart with the Essential, you'll have to pony up if you want to keep taking advantage of cloud recording after the trial is up.
 One feature of the Essential you'll have to keep in mind is the 130-degree Field of View.
 This is not as wide as the other Arlo cameras, so you'll have to be more mindful about where you're mounting it.
-The biggest difference between the Essential and the Pro 3 comes down to the video recording.
-The Essential can only record video in 1080p, while the Pro 3 and Ultra can record in 2K and 4K, respectively.
+The biggest difference between the Essential and the Pro 3 is the video recording.
+The Essential can only record video in 1080p, while the Pro 3 and Ultra can record in 2K and 4K.

 Pros: